 Wetland Wander (1.5 or 2hrs, 3km.
 Departs: weekends and Thursday mornings)

-Experience the amazing Creery Wetlands Reserve and discover why Mandurah’s dedicated community fought to save these wetlands from development.
+Experience the internationally significant Creery Wetlands Nature Reserve and discover why Mandurah’s dedicated community fought to save these wetlands from development.
 Get up close and personal with Mandurah’s samphire saltmarshes, waterbirds and perhaps some Western Grey Kangaroos.
-Meet our resident waterbirds and during October-March, observe remarkable migratory shorebirds.
+Observe remarkable threatened migratory shorebirds during October-March.

-Samphire Cove boasts two bird hides, remnant Eucalyptus coastal woodland and samphire salt marsh, all in the heart of Mandurah!
-This protected little cove provides wonderful bird watching opportunities as well as great views of Mandurah’s city centre and surrounding canal homes across the Peel-Harvey Estuary.
+Samphire Cove boasts two bird hides, remnant Eucalyptus coastal woodland and samphire saltmarsh, all in the heart of Mandurah!
+This protected little cove provides wonderful bird watching opportunities as well as great views of Mandurah’s city centre and surrounding canals across the Peel-Harvey Estuary.

 Wander through diverse habitats including remnant old growth swamp paperbark and banksia coastal woodland.
 Travel along boardwalks meandering through a network of samphire saltmarshes.
-The trail fringes the estuary shoreline, offering plenty of opportunities to observe waterbirds.
+Fringing the estuary shoreline, the trail offers plenty of opportunities to observe waterbirds.
 During certain times of the year, it’s also possible to observe breeding ospreys at an artificial nesting platform along the trail.